adonisjs/v5-docs/content/guides/http/context.md

 }
 ```

 That's all!
-Now, Typescript will not complain about the missing property on the `ctx` object.
+Now, TypeScript will not complain about the missing property on the `ctx` object.

 ### Using getters and macros